How to Register as a Sole Proprietor in Luxembourg

 The functioning of your business and all decisions related to it are your responsibility, but you can appoint an attorney to act on your behalf.

 When it comes to liability, sole proprietors alone are responsible for financing their business.
 They commit their personal assets to their business and assume full liability for debts incurred by the business.
 As such:

-- an entrepreneur's liability for all of the business' debts and commitments is unlimited and extends to their personal assets.
+- An entrepreneur's liability for all of the business's debts and commitments is unlimited and extends to their personal assets.

 Accounting for sole proprietors in Luxembourg